rishigoutam/pandoc-converter/projects/citi-bike/citibike-trips.md

 Based on this analysis, we decided to create a model incorporating time, average temperature, and amount of precipitation in order to predict the number of trips.

 ## Trip Demand Prediction Models

 We attempted two models, the first of our models is the traditional SARIMA model, the second was a Long Short-Term Memory Recurrent Neural Network (LSTM-RNN).
 In this, we further distinguish the models by the time resolution, and whether or not the model was including weather data (i.e. had multidimensional inputs).
 Notably absent from our treatment is a vectorized SARIMA model or SVARIMA; however, this was due to time considerations and the fact that LSTM-RNN models on average demonstrate far better performance on multidimensional time series than traditional models and approaches.

-The population data is found in in the seconds resolution; however, at this resolution, observations are not continously present and we have long gaps for many seconds of the year with zero ridership.
+The population data is found in in the seconds resolution; however, at this resolution, observations are not continuously present and we have long gaps for many seconds of the year with zero ridership.
 We take a look at the hourly ridership data from 2019; whatever model we create for one year we can easily generalize to multiple years.

-As a preliminary assesment of the data, we look at the ridership over the year along different timescales--in doing so we can begin to understand trends and seasonality relationships within the day.
+As a preliminary assessment of the data, we look at the ridership over the year along different timescales--in doing so we can begin to understand trends and seasonality relationships within the day.
 Changing the scale of our data, as we will see, is akin to passing the "wave" of our time series through a low-pass filter, giving us lower frequency relationships.
 Therefore, if there is high seasonality at low timescale, this will be erased as we increase our timescale and aggregate over larger steps.

 ![](https://hackmd.io/_uploads/Sk1BWhhm9.png)